 Recently my stepdaughter has developed a fondness for roasted potatoes.
 She is a super picky eater, so whenever she begins to like something new, I celebrate.
 The roasted potato concept is super simple– cut small potatoes into wedges, toss them with olive oil and spices, and roast them on a baking sheet.
 In the past I’ve used rosemary, oregano and other herbs to give the potatoes flavor.
 Last week I tried using smoked paprika and fresh garlic with awesome results.
 The potatoes turned out sweet, salty, and smoky.
 Totally delish.
-It’s a quick and easy recipe, perfect for a weeknight side dish or Sunday brunch.
+It’s a quick and easy recipe, perfect for a weeknight side dish or Sunday brunch with a batch of scrambled eggs.
 It’s also vegan and gluten free.
 Score!

 If you can’t find smoked paprika, this recipe will also work well with regular paprika (not cayenne, which is really spicy– though you can add a dash of cayenne to the mix for a bit of a kick).
 I like using a Ziploc to toss the potatoes, it makes for even dispersion of the spices and easy cleanup.
 Enjoy!